Here are my top 10 painting hacks.

 If you are just starting out, I would suggest you stain your canvas in a dull tone to give you a more balanced ground to paint on, rather than trying to paint on a glaring white canvas.
-White is an extreme value to paint directly onto and it can make it difficult to judge your values and tones.
+White is an extreme value to paint directly onto and it can make it difficult to judge your values.

 But I was wrong…

-If you are on a limited budget, then rather than buying a heap of poor quality brushes (which you will need to replace very often), invest in a few high quality brushes and learn how to take care of them.
-These brushes will last for a very long time with good care.
+If you are on a limited budget, then rather than buying a heap of poor quality brushes (which you will need to replace very often), invest in a few high-quality brushes and learn how to take care of them.

 If you stay in one position whilst painting, you may overlook issues which can only be picked up from a different perspective.